evmcnb/quartz-v3/content/Upper and Lower Limb Neurological Exam.md

 3. Move all the muscle groups in all directions
 4. Feel for abnormalities of tone

-Spasticity is associated with pyramidal tract lesions ([[stroke]]) and rigidity extrapyramidal lesions
+Spasticity is associated with pyramidal tract lesions ([[Stroke]]) and rigidity extrapyramidal lesions

 Spasticity is velocity dependent - the fast the movement the worse it is Rigidity is velocity independent - it feels the same no matter the speed that you move the limb